rpetti/resume/resume.md

 : **Ansible:** Makes use of Ansible for build system configuration management, and managing personal AWS instances.

-: **AWS:** Working knowledge of Amazon Web Services, primarily Route53, EC2, and S3.
+: **Cloud Services:** Working knowledge of Amazon Web Services, primarily Route53, EC2, and S3.
+Some Google Cloud Platform knowledge as well.

+: **Terraform:** Experience with using terraform both in the cloud (GCP) and on-premise.

 Programming Languages
 : **Python, Perl, and Bash:** Makes extensive use of interpreted scripting languages